Basketball’s ongoing fight for social justice

 Carmelo Anthony leads protest march in Baltimore

-“We need to protect our city, not destroy it,” Carmelo Anthony wrote in an impassioned post on Instagram on April 27, 2015, as his hometown of Baltimore rioted following the funeral for Freddie Gray, a Black man who died from spinal cord and other injuries suffered while in police custody.
+“We need to protect our city, not destroy it,” Carmelo Anthony wrote in an impassioned post on Instagram on April 27, 2015, amid unrest in his hometown of Baltimore following the funeral for Freddie Gray, a Black man who died from spinal cord and other injuries suffered while in police custody.

 Anthony’s message was powerful, but he wanted to do more.
 Three days later, he led a march from East Baltimore to West Baltimore, where he’d grown up in a small townhouse across from a public housing development known as the “Murder Homes.”